Vivid Sydney runs until 15th Jun 2019. It’s absolutely huge, the biggest festival in Australia, indeed.

 In fact – too much!
 Where to start?
 How to end?

-And how can we manage when we take kids with us?
+And how can we manage to when we make Vivid kid-friendly?

 Now, I have to admit that I’ve had some not-so-great experiences of Vivid with my younger children.
 I was going to call this post ‘Surviving Vivid With Kids’ then told myself to get a grip and be positive.